-Patellar tendinitis is an overuse injury seen in athletes in all high impact sports like athletics, tennis, basket, vaulting, gymnastics, cross fit etc. This injury is the most common lower limb overuse injury in high performance tennis players and has curtailed or even ended many promising tennis careers.
+Patellar tendinitis is an overuse injury seen in athletes in all high impact sports like athletics, tennis, basket, vaulting, gymnastics, cross fit etc. In most cases, by the time the person experiences the painful symptoms, the damage is extensive and requires a long-term recovery process.
+This injury is the most common injury to end the careers of high-performance tennis players.

-Rest does not mean total immobilization, but adjustment of activities and no competitive sport or jumping exercises.
-Eccentric and low impacted exercises with attention to detail under supervision of an experienced biokineticist or trainer will yield the best results.
+Rest does not mean total immobilization but rather an adjustment of activities and no competitive sport or jumping exercises.
+Eccentric and low impacted exercises with attention to detail under the supervision of an experienced biokineticist or trainer will yield the best results.